Brand Names: Invirase

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-- increased thirst or urination, excessive hunger, fruity breath odor;
+- high blood sugar--increased thirst, increased urination, dry mouth, fruity breath odor; or

-Less serious side effects may include:
+Common side effects may include:

-- mild nausea, vomiting, diarrhea, stomach pain;
+- nausea, vomiting, diarrhea, stomach pain;

 - tired feeling; or